 - Arm Guard

-Any archer can apply to be classified at the international level through their national governing body.
-A classification does not necessarily make an athlete eligible to compete in a para archery division, but may make them eligible to compete with an assistive device.
+Any USA archer can apply to be nationally classified through USA Archery.
+International classification is applied for through the National Governing Body (USA Archery) but is offered only at international events.
+A classification does not necessarily make an athlete eligible to compete in a para archery division but may make them eligible to compete in a non-para category with an assistive device.